Phil Hill Scholarships

 Matthew Kroeker

-Coming from Wichita, Kansas, McPherson College senior Matthew Kroeker has particularly enjoyed restoring automobiles for its required skillset, as he often troubleshoots and must problem-solve on the job. graduating, he hopes to secure a position at a restoration shop that specializes in Pebble Beach-eligible vehicles.
+Coming from Wichita, Kansas, McPherson College senior Matthew Kroeker has particularly enjoyed restoring automobiles for its required skillset, as he often troubleshoots and must problem-solve on the job.
+Upon graduating, he hopes to secure a position at a restoration shop that specializes in Pebble Beach-eligible vehicles.
 “I believe that classic and collector cars are important because they can provide a sense of joy for their owners in a world that is gradually becoming more infused with technology,” he said.
 “Additionally, the preservation of antique vehicles can help future generations learn more about the past, such as with the reemergence of electric vehicles after almost a century of irrelevance.”

 Colby Marshall